Tuesday, May 3, 2011

 The best part of the night was meeting Quezon City Mayor Herbert Bautista again (see pic above).
 Mayor Bautista and I actually met 3 years ago when I was just a TFP volunteer and he was still the Vice-Mayor of Quezon City.
 We saw him in a restaurant and asked him to support the march which was going to be held in Manila then.
 He asked me to send in a letter to his office and I guess that gave him an idea to fully support the march in a bigger way in the future.

 All in all, One Love was amazing.
-I want to acknowledge Dee Mendoza for being the person behind this year's Pride March theme and STRAP's Pride March color.
 It was also heart-warming to see the media acknowledge the advocacy work of the transgender community.
-Many of the media write-ups and features on the March showed the STRAP ladies.
-See a news article here and a TV news feature here.
+Many of the media write-ups and features on the March showed transwomen in the news.
 It beats me though why even if I kept saying LGBT during the program, most of the news agencies present called it the "gay pride parade" in the news the day after.
 I guess old habits die hard but at least now, they say LGBT as well and not only "gay and lesbian this" or "gay and lesbian" that, which is a good change.

 Congratulations again to TFP.
 May this be the start of a long and good relationship between the annual LGBT Pride Parade and the Quezon City Government.
 We cannot wait for next year's Pride March!